wilhelmagren/tensorust/tests/README.md

 these tests will help me define a proper layout for the Tensor struct to be defined, that allows for efficient memory reading, writing, and moving.

-## TEST: row/column order looping for optimal cache hits
+## [TEST] row or column order looping for optimal cache hits
-Write this.
+Write this...

 # License
-All code is written under an Apache-2.0 styled license, please see [LICENSE]() for more information.
+All code is written under an Apache-2.0 styled license, please see [LICENSE](https://github.com/willeagren/tensorust/blob/main/LICENSE) for more information.